 You can use your company pages (about, careers, contact etc) to show the soul of your brand.

-This perhaps is the most important section of this article, where we will give you some ideas on how you can open stream for high quality user generated content.
-User generated content not only pleases search engines but it also creates a hype around your brand.
+This perhaps is the most important section of this article, where we will give you some ideas on how you can open a stream for high-quality user-generated content.
+User-generated content not only pleases search engines but it also creates hype around your brand.
 It makes your customers feel that they’re part of a community.

 The Art of Trench The ‘Art of the Trench’ is a popular example of UGC by Burberry.
 With ‘Art of Trench’ they created a new point for interaction with customers as they gave them a platform to upload pictures of themselves wearing the trademark Burberry trench coat and see & interact with other customers who bought a trench coat.

 50. Invite honest product reviews from your customers